Yomin/librj/README.md

 ## Build

 following make targets are available

-* all - compile into object
+* all: compile into object
-* lib - compile into object and pack with ar to static lib
+* lib: compile into object and pack with ar to static lib
-* debug - compile with main and create debug executable
+* debug: compile with main and create debug executable

 ## Methods